Krakow info

 - Faculty of Medicine,

-The last three of the above and the Clinical Hospital form so called Collegium Medicum which is granted considerable independence within the university.
-Faculties are divided into institutes and chairs.
+The last three of the above and the Clinical Hospital form so called Collegium Medicum (Medical College) which is granted considerable independence within the university.
+The faculties are divided into institutes and chairs.
 And there are units operating outside the faculty framework as well.

 History of the Krakow University.